 - Chocolate.
 You can add about a cup of chocolate chips to the batter for a little extra decadence.

 - Fruit.
-Dried fruit such as dried cranberries, raisins, chopped dates or apricots would be delicious in these muffins.
+Dried fruit such as dried cranberries, raisins, chopped dates or apricots would be delicious.
 I would add 1/2 to 1 cup.

 - Other mix-ins.
 Try stirring in other ingredients such as chopped walnuts or almonds, toasted coconut, or crystallized ginger.
 Yum!

 - Streusel topping.
 Instead of the icing, try a sweet streusel topping by mixing together 1/2 cup all purpose flour, 1/4 cup brown sugar, 1/4 teaspoon cinnamon and 1/4 cup melted butter.
-Sprinkle the streusel over the top of your muffins, then bake as directed.
+Sprinkle the streusel over the tops, then bake as directed.

-These carrot muffins are wonderful warm, straight out of the oven, but they also can be made ahead and will store very well!
+These are wonderful warm, straight out of the oven, but they also can be made ahead and will store very well!

 Be sure to allow the muffins to cool completely before storing.
 I recommend you move them to a wire rack for the quickest cooling time.

-These muffins stay fresh in an airtight container at room temperature for 2-3 days, or in the refrigerator for about 5 days.
-If you choose to refrigerate your muffins, I recommend heating them in the microwave for about 15 seconds before serving.
+- Leftovers.
+They will stay fresh in an airtight container at room temperature for 2-3 days, or in the refrigerator for about 5 days.
+If you choose to refrigerate them, I recommend heating them in the microwave for about 15 seconds before serving.

-These muffins, like most, freeze beautifully!
-Once completely cooled, place them in a resealable bag then freeze for up to 3 months.
-You can either thaw your muffins at room temperature, or warm them up in the microwave when you’re ready to enjoy.
+- Freezing.
+Once completely cooled, place them in a resealable bag, then freeze for up to 3 months.
+You can either thaw at room temperature, or warm them up in the microwave when you’re ready to enjoy.

 You guys are going to LOVE these carrot muffins!
 They have all of the amazing flavors and textures of a classic carrot cake into one yummy handheld bite!

-If you try these carrot muffins, let me know!
+If you try this recipe, let me know!
 Leave a comment and if your family loves them as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re baking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.